Clever-ISA/Clever-ISA/specs/main.md

 - PF, if the first operand is a memory operand, and page protections are violated by the access
 - PF, if paging is disable, and a memory operand accesses an out of range physical address
 - PROT, if a memory operand is out of range for the PTL mode.
+- PROT, for opcodes 0x030-0x034 and 0x038-0x03c, if the shift value exceeds the width of the destination operand.

 Flags: Unless `f` is set in `h`, sets M, V, and Z according to the result of the operation.
 Sets C if the last bit shifted out was 1.